WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hobot_centerpoint.md

 [hobot_centerpoint-1] [WARN] [0948485764.502788849] [CenterPoint_Node]: input fps: 2.37, out fps: 2.37, infer time ms: 27, post process time ms: 55
 ```

-The log output shows that the topic for publishing algorithm inference results is `/hobot_centerpoint`, and 81 point cloud files are obtained for feedback.
+The log output shows that the topic for publishing algorithm inference results is `/hobot_centerpoint`, and 81 point cloud files are obtained offline.
 The algorithm goes through inference and post-processing (including rendering and publishing of inference results), with a frame rate of approximately 2.4fps.

 To view the image and algorithm rendering effect, please enter http://IP:8000 in the browser on the PC side (IP refers to the IP address of RDK):